Yandex Cloud

 4. Click Save changes.

-To change the host class for the cluster:
+To change the host class for a cluster:

 yc managed-postgresql cluster update --help

-2. Request a list of available host classes (the ZONE IDS column specifies the availability zones where you can select the appropriate class):
+2. Get the list of available host classes (the ZONE IDS column specifies the availability zones where you can select the appropriate class):

 yc managed-postgresql resource-preset list